Secret handling

 1 | registrations: pulumi.secret({ |

-After rotating the upstream Netskope API token:
+After rotating the upstream Netskope bearer token or OAuth2 client secret:

 - Update the Pulumi stack secret.